naninovel/docs/docs/en/guide/custom-commands.md

 }
 ```

-Notice the `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (i.e., the parameter contains [script expressions](/guide/script-expressions)); in this case the resource should be loaded inside the `Execute` method.
+Notice the `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (i.e., the parameter contains [scenario expressions](/guide/expressions)); in this case the resource should be loaded inside the `Execute` method.

 ### Command Examples